-The funding position has worsened to a surplus of £295m from a surplus of £599m at the previous valuation.
+The surplus has reduced to £153m from £295m at the previous valuation.
 The main factors contributing to this change are shown below.

 Note: The figures in this analysis are approximate and depend on the order in which the items are analysed